inniyah/joydev-dancepad/README.md

 make[1]: se sale del directorio `/usr/src/linux-headers-[version]'

-3. Remove the vanilla module from the running kernel
+# Step 3: Remove the vanilla module from the running kernel

-$ sudo rmmod joydev
+> $ sudo rmmod joydev

-4. Insert the compiled module into the running kernel
+# Step 4: Insert the compiled module into the running kernel

-$ sudo insmod joydev-dancepad.ko
+> $ sudo insmod joydev-dancepad.ko

-5. Check that the module has been successfully installed
+# Step 6: Check that the module has been successfully installed

-$ lsmod | grep joydev
+> $ lsmod | grep joydev
 joydev_dancepad        17087  0

-6. Check that the module works okay
+# Step 7 (optional): Check that the module works okay

-$ jstest-gtk
+> $ jstest-gtk

-7. More information
+# More information

 Stepmania:
 http://www.stepmania.com/